 4. Set Up Your Testing Environment

 This step is paramount.
-Aim for the testing environment to mirror your production environment as closely as possible.
+Aim for the performance testing environment to mirror your production environment as closely as possible.
 This includes the software, hardware, and network configurations.

 By doing so, you’re optimizing the chances of uncovering real-world challenges that users might face.
 Every component, whether it’s the server type, OS version, or network bandwidth, can influence